mauropesu/ProxmoxVE/README.md

 ## 🚀 Project Overview

 **Proxmox VE Helper-Scripts** is a collection of tools to simplify the setup and management of Proxmox Virtual Environment (VE).
 Originally created by [tteck](https://github.com/tteck), these scripts are now continued by the community.
-Our goal is to preserve and expand upon tteck's work, providing an ongoing resource for Proxmox users worldwide.
+Our goal is to preserve and expand upon tteck's work, providing an ongoing resource for Proxmox users worldwide - fp.

 ---